loading

 2. To approve mandates for overall annual organisational remuneration increments in consultation with the Chairperson of the Council and in accordance with institutional affordability, appropriate market comparisons, and the principles of remuneration differentials between and within grades.

-3. To approve and oversee the development and implementation of a credible and an appropriate Performance Management system within the organisation and to ensure that the principles of this system are applied throughout the organisation, in line with the aspirations of the Council on Higher Education’s values, culture, vision and mission.
+3. To approve and oversee the development and implementation of a credible and appropriate Performance Management system within the organisation and to ensure that the principles of this system are applied throughout the organisation, in line with the aspirations of the Council on Higher Education’s values, culture, vision and mission.

 4. To ratify or recommend to EXCO all performance management moderation outcomes including rewards.